Xenovonex/Making_GANet_More_Efficient_Group_30/README.md

 ### Additional
 The "models" and "utils" directories contain replicated code models and utilities from Zhang, 2019 that is used by the networks.
+The "checkpoints" directory contains checkpoints that gave good results in our experiments